Trading 212 Review 2025

 It is important to remember that these types of products are best suited to the most sophisticated of investors who can afford to take more risks.
 A CFD is essentially a bet on whether an asset’s price will rise or fall.
 So for example with forex trading you can make a bet on the direction of a currency.
 There are plenty of risks as you can stand to lose a lot of money, and most people do, so it is important to understand the product.

-Trading 212’s own figures show 77% of its investor accounts lose money when trading CFDs.
+Trading 212’s own figures show that 77% of its investor accounts lose money when trading CFDs.
 It tries to take some steps to protect users against the volatility of the product by blocking accounts from going into a negative balance, unlike some brokers, and letting users choose a point at which to take profits and stop investing once losses reach a certain point.
 This is known as a stop loss alert or take profit option.

 There is a minimum deposit of £10 and no fees for withdrawals.
 Users can trade in pounds, euros and dollars.